Jolly Roger: Etymology

-Although it, most likely, was not called "Jolly Roger", usage of flag containing skull and crossbones go as early as 1588, in Basel's dance of death, Hulderich Frölich.
+It is sometimes claimed that the term derives from "Joli Rouge" ("Pretty Red") in reference to a red flag used by French privateers.
+This is sometimes attributed to red blood, symbolizing violent pirates, ready to kill.
+Another origin includes a phonetic version of the name of a supposed Indian pirate called "Ali Rajah."
+Historians discount both of these origins for lack of any period reference or mention.
+"Roger" as a term also applied to both a scoundrel or rogue, as well as for a police officer; it also was a slang term for penis.
+In addition "Johnny Roger" was a nickname for Woodes Rogers, the former privateer who became Governor of New Providence charged with ending piracy in the region.

+History

 The first recorded uses of the skull-and-crossbones symbol on naval flags date to the 17th century.
 It possibly originated among the Barbary pirates of the period, which would connect the black colour of the Jolly Roger to the Muslim Black Standard (black flag).
 But an early reference to Muslim corsairs flying a skull symbol, in the context of a 1625 slave raid on Cornwall, explicitly refers to the symbols being shown on a green flag.

-There are mentions of Francis Drake's flying a black flag as early as 1585, but the historicity of this tradition has been called into question.
-Contemporary accounts show Peter Easton using a plain black flag in 1612; a plain black flag was also used by Captain Martel's pirates in 1716, Blackbeard, Charles Vane, and Richard Worley in 1718, and Howell Davis in 1719.
+There are mentions of English privateer Francis Drake flying a black flag as early as 1585, but the historicity of this tradition has been called into question.
+Contemporary accounts show Peter Easton using a plain black flag in 1612; a plain black flag was also used by Captain Martel's pirates in 1716, Charles Vane, and Richard Worley in 1718, and Howell Davis in 1719.